daleroberts/hdstats/README.md

 ### Assumptions

 We assume that the data stack dimensions are ordered so that the spatial dimensions are first (*y*,*x*), followed by the spectral dimension of size *p*, finishing with the temporal dimension.
-Algorithms reduce in the last dimension.
+Algorithms reduce in the last dimension (typically, the temporal dimension).

 ### Algorithms